Kilsyth Rangers F.C.: Rivalries

 The club's biggest rivals are Kirkintilloch Rob Roy, who are based in nearby Kirkintilloch.
 There were two league derbies in season 2014–15 as Rob Roy were relegated into the same league as Kilsyth.
 However, while Kirkintilloch Rob Roy immediately returned to the Super Premier Division, and finished second in season 2016-17, Kilsyth Rangers still languish in the lower divisions and there have been no league derbies since.

-Rob Roy are currently ground-sharing at Guy's Meadow with Cumbernauld United.

 Stadium

 The record attendance at Duncansfield Park is 8,740 for a game against Broxburn Athletic in a 1951 Scottish Junior Cup tie.

 Currently the capacity is around 2000, capacity of the enclosure which runs the length of the pitch is officially 500.